 One part is already written by David.
 It’s very simple.
-Listen to more music and practice more.
+Listen to more electronic music and practice more.

 And a word from me: enjoy making music.
-The music is the most important, not the number of likes.
+The electronic music is the most important, not the number of likes.
 A good tune will spread eventually.
 What will make you really proud is making one great tune, not constant posting tracks you know they can be better.

 I promise to help you.
 We will continue to publish useful articles about music production, tutorials and other stuff.
 Be sure to check our blog and social media.
 You will find some inspiration there each week at least two times.